A look at enterprise trends

 One intranet product does the work of multiple platforms

-We are frequently being asked to define which intranet features of our Unily product fit to specific organisational needs.
+We are frequently being asked to define which intranet features of our Unily product fit to specific organizational needs.
 However, the reality shows that is rarely straightforward to define.
 We’ve found that one product with the same set of functionalities can be positioned very differently and deliver different benefits depending on the business that takes it on (or even which part of the business manages the project).

 We have customers who invest into the intranet solution for a business-wide communication platform and to promote engagement and social interactions.
 We have customers that use our intranet product to drive efficiency in their business, and focus on bringing all day-to-day tools to their employees’ finger-tips.
-Some customers focus on knowledge management, and structure the intranet around their organisational knowledge bases in order to enhance the findability of subject matter experts within their business.
+Some customers focus on knowledge management and structure the intranet around their organizational knowledge bases in order to enhance the findability of subject matter experts within their business.

 Year on year, the approaches that drive our customers grow.
 In 2017 we want to explore these scenarios further to see how one product can be used in a variety of different scenarios depending on the business needs it aims to solve.

 Intranet solutions will need to focus more on transactional tasks

 With the rise of intranet as a service solutions and an ever-increasing focus on the user within intranet and digital workplace solutions, we see solutions centered on simplicity, design and ease of use.
 This has inevitably changed the way the market now views intranet and digital workplace tools, and by extension whom the owners of said platforms should be.
 More frequently now at Unily departments like Comms, HR and Marketing lead on new digital workplace initiatives, as opposed to IT.